siampathan/Spacexdata/README.md

+# Node version must be 19.8.1

+then clone this repo `git clone https://github.com/siampathan/Spacexdata.git` and then install npm packeges `npm install`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.